TheiaSpace/ESATOBC/README.txt

 # ESAT_ADCSSubsystem

-Attitude Determination and Control Subsystem (library backend).
-A wrapper to the ESAT_ADCS library running in the On-Board Computer.
+Attitude Determination and Control Subsystem.
+Either communicates with the ADCS board (option ADCS=ADCS, for using together with newer ADCS boards with a standalone microprocessor) or wraps the ESAT_ADCS library (option ADCS=OBC, for using together with legacy ADCS boards controlled by the OBC board).

 # ESAT_EPSSubsystem